mutisyag/ozone/doc/workflow.md

 - _Submitted_: A recalled submission can be _re-instated_ by the reporter, thus changing back its state back to Submitted.

-TODO: When re-instating a submission, should the ORS allow changes to the data or simply it means re-submitting the same data which was recalled?
+TODO Gerald: When re-instating a submission, should the ORS allow changes to the data or simply it means re-submitting the same data which was recalled?

 ### Actions by role